 Photo: Ahmad Al-Jarery for the IRC

 Poor low and middle-income countries host 76% of refugees.
-For example, Turkey is currently the single biggest host country for refugees (UNHCR).
-Most refugees living in Turkey come from Syria, where an ongoing civil war has now lasted for over 12 years.
+For example, the Islamic Republic of Iran currently hosts 3.8 million refugees, while Türkiye hosts 3.3 million.
+Most refugees living in Türkiye come from Syria, where an ongoing civil war has now lasted for over 12 years.
 By contrast the world’s wealthiest countries host the remaining 24%.
 The United Kingdom hosts just 1% of the total.

 3. Over half of refugees come from three countries globally